 Military cemetery in Woensel, Eindhoven

-The crew members of the Halifax-II were buried on the military part of the General Cemetery in Woensel, Eindhoven.
-The Canadian crew member C E. Hightower was in a later stage relocated to the Groesbeek Canadian military cemetery in Holland.
-Of all the soldiers who are buried on the Eindhoven cemetery about four fifth belonged to the air force, and died in the period between 1941 and 1944 during attacks over this part of Holland or on the return route from missions to Germany.
-The soldiers of the ground army who are buried here died between September 1944 and May 1945.
+The crew of Halifax-II JD207 that perished in the crash were buried on the military part of the General Cemetery in Woensel in Eindhoven.
+Later the Canadian crew member C E. Hightower was relocated to the Groesbeek Canadian military cemetery.
+Of all the soldiers that are buried on the Eindhoven cemetery about four fifth belonged to the air forces and they lost their lives in the period between 1941 and 1944 during attacks over this part of the Netherlands or on their return flights from missions to Germany.
+The soldiers of the Allied ground army buried at Woensel lost their lives between September 1944 and May 1945.
 During almost this entire period the 79th and 86th British general hospitals were located in Eindhoven.
 There are nearly 700, 1938-1945 war victims buried on this cemetery of which 679 victims have been identified.
-The crew members of the Halifax are to be found in Plot EE.
+The graves of the crew members of the Halifax-II JD207 are located in Plot EE.

 Sergeant, WILLIAM COLLINS